 Nestled on the eastern shore of the vast Lake Michigan, Grand Haven is known for its stunning sandy shores along this scenic landscape.
-Grand Haven is one of the most romantic places to visit in all of Michigan.
+It is one of the most romantic places to visit in all of Michigan, and visitors flock here as there are plenty of things to do in Grand Haven for everyone.

 Rich with both history and Americana, this quaint town offers a charming array of attractions, from natural wonders to cultural coups.
-Here are all the greatest things to do in Grand Haven, Michigan.
+Here are all the most remarkable things to do in Grand Haven, Michigan.

 Where is Grand Haven, Michigan?

-Grand Haven is a small Micahigan city of 11,000 people on the shores of beautiful Lake Michigan.
-It’s a well known vacation destination in the state, particular because it has amazing sandy baeches.
+Grand Haven is a small Michigan city of 11,000 people on the shores of beautiful Lake Michigan.
+It’s a well-known vacation destination in the state, and one of the best places to visit, mainly because it has incredible sandy beaches.

-There are plenty of fantastic restaurants and boutique shops in historic downtown.
-Grand Haven is well known for it’s red Grand Haven Lighthouse the is beautiful in both the winter and summer.
+There are plenty of fantastic Grand Haven restaurants and boutique shops in historic downtown.
+Grand Haven is well known for it’s red Grand Haven Lighthouse the is beautiful in both the winter and Summer.
 Grand Haven is also the site of the US Coast Guard Festival.

 The Best Things to Do in Grand Haven